 Like many people, I use ad blockers to ensure that I can surf the web without being overwhelmed.
 In this article, I’m going to explain how ad blockers work, why you might want to use them — for more than just making it easier to read web pages — how to install them, and I’ll discuss the ethics of using ad blockers.

 How ad-blockers work

 An ad blocker is a simple tool.
 It generally integrates with your web browser and uses a set of filters to block specific content.
-As you can see below, in a screenshot from 1Blocker, each filter is just a text string; for example, to block an entire website, the string is
+As you can see below, in a screenshot from 1Blocker, each filter is just a text string; for example, to block an entire website, the string looks like this: